NSWI170 Computer Systems

 The remarks related to Moccarduino emulator used in ReCodEx can be summarized into two larger issues:

 2) It is difficult to debug.
-A code could often seemingly work on a real device, but it is not passing the tests in ReCodEx.
-In most cases we reviewed manually, the reason that the student did not follow the specification of the assignment properly (e.g., the timing was off) or made a mistake that cannot be easily spotted but the ReCodEx tests were explicitly designed to reveal it.
-Unfortunately, there is little we can do with the output from ReCodEx (though we are planning some minor improvements).
-On the other hand, the students shouldn't try to debug their code in an error-trial approach using ReCodEx as a black-box evaluator.
+A code could often seemingly work on the device, but it is not passing the tests in ReCodEx.
+In most cases that we reviewed manually, the reason was that the student did not follow the specification of the assignment diligently (e.g., the timing was off) or made a typical mistake for which the ReCodEx was specifically designed to test.
+We have improved the test outputs in 2023/24 the best we could to minimize the problem.
+Furthermore, the students are not expected to try debugging their code in an error-trial approach using ReCodEx as a black-box evaluator.
 Should this happen, the recommended course of action is to re-check the assignment specification (and the Moccarduino differences -- mentioned in the first point), and subsequently consult the lab teacher (via Mattermost) if the bug is persistent and elusive.
-Lab teachers should have enough experience and also have better means for debugging (since they understand the tests), so they can help to find the problem.
+Lab teachers should have enough experience and also have better means for testing, so they can help to find the problem.

 Emphasis on code quality

 There is particular emphasis on code quality in the labs and some students were complaining that the code quality has nothing to do with understanding the Arduino platform or being able to write functionally correct solutions.
 Technically, that is true, but writing good code is an essential skill that usually takes many years to develop.
 Hence, we need to incorporate it in all programming courses so the students can get enough practice.
-On the other hand, we have reduced the scope to five important topics this year to make this manageable even for the rookies.
+On the other hand, we have reduced the scope to five important topics to make this more manageable.

 In addition, code quality can be seen as a balancing element that attempts to make the labs similarly difficult for all levels of students.
 If you feel that the Arduino assignments are not challenging enough, focus more on the code quality and find some challenges there so you can still learn new things instead of dwelling at the bottom of your comfort zone, simply utilizing what you already know.